JuliaLang/www.julialang.org/soc/ideas-page.md

 ## Writing high-performance, multithreaded kernels for image processing

 The [Images.jl](https://github.com/timholy/Images.jl) package implements several algorithms that do not use, but would be well-suited for, multi-threading.
-One recommended approach would be to explore using the [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl) package to implement multi-threaded versions of these algorithms.
-Alternatively, one could implement threading support for [KernelTools.jl](https://github.com/timholy/KernelTools.jl), an older (?) but never-finished solution to the same problem that does not require a C compiler.
+This project would implement multithreaded versions of `imfilter` and `imfilter_gaussian`.
+While such kernels might be written by hand, it is also attractive to explore various "frameworks" that reduce the amount of boilerplate code required.
+One recommended approach would be to explore using the [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl); alternatively, one might leverage the [KernelTools.jl](https://github.com/timholy/KernelTools.jl) package in conjunction with julia 0.5's native threading capabilities.

-**Expected Results:** The ultimate aim would be to provide an approach similar to [Halide](http://halide-lang.org/) for writing multithreaded kernels.
-Concretely, one should develop several "elegant" (i.e., readable and maintainable) multithreaded kernels for the Images.jl package.
+**Expected Results:** multithreaded implementation of `imfilter` and `imfilter_gaussian`.

 ## Better error reporting